Item uses these practice principles: High expectations for every child.

 Item responds to these sub-outcomes: Children interact verbally and non-verbally with others for a range of purposes, Children express ideas and make meaning using a range of media, Children begin to understand how symbols and pattern systems work.

-Self-initiated play is viewed as a way for children to explore the world and learn about themselves.
-The assumption is that pretend play will help to improve multiple areas of child development, including language, self-regulation, social interactions and problem solving.
+Self-initiated play is regarded as a way for children to explore the world and learn about themselves.
+The assumption is that pretend play will help to improve multiple areas of child development, including language, self-regulation, social interactions and problem-solving.
+Two workshops are available:

-Factors to consider: consider how staff may be able to share the practice knowledge they obtain from this program with others at the service.
-This will ensure that improved approaches to practice or innovative ideas can be implemented across the service as a whole.
+Factors to consider: consider how staff might share practice knowledge with others at the service, and how improved approaches or innovative ideas could be implemented across the service